hiroshi-teramoto/reproduce_rrm/README.md

 ## Important Parameters
 * tolerance - Distance tolerance to consider sites as symmetrically equivalent in rrm_reconstruction_v12.py
   - default value is set to 0.3 (the same as the default value in pymatgen)
   - it may happen that the assigned point group may depend on tol.
-The current algorithm output warning if the assigned point group is different from that assigned by GRRM program.
+The current algorithm outputs warning if the assigned point group is different from that assigned by GRRM program.